chetnax1705-ctrl/HaulSafe/README.md

 ## The Problem

-Indian truck drivers average 11.9 hours of driving per day — nearly 4 hours over the legal limit.
+Research by SaveLIFE Foundation found that Indian truck drivers average 11.9 hours of driving per day — nearly 4 hours over the legal limit.
 49% admit to driving while fatigued.
 The laws exist (Motor Vehicles Act 1988, Motor Transport Workers Act 1961) but enforcement infrastructure does not.

 The result: driver fatigue is one of the leading causes of highway accidents in India.
 Fleet owners face no accountability.
 Drivers have no protection.